wuaipinglab/VES/README.md

 ## 🛠️ Requirements
 torch 2.8.0+cu128

 numpy==2.3.2

 pandas==2.3.3

 scikit-learn==1.7.2

 scipy==1.17.1

 biopython==1.85

 biotite==1.6.0

 matplotlib==3.10.5

 seaborn==0.13.2

 logomaker==0.8.7

 tqdm>=4.66

 tensorboard==2.20.0

 pyyaml==6.0.2

 ## 📂 Datasets
-### Training Data
+### Main Training Data
 - **Source**：GISAID
 - **Volume**：95,560 sequences for influenza virus (hemagglutinin protein); 55,246 sequences for SARS-CoV-2 viruses (spike protein)
 - **Pre-processing**：quality control and 100% redundancy removal
 - **Alignment**：multiple sequence alignment using MAFFT, selecting the Influenza A virus (A/WSN/1933(H1N1)) strain and the hCoV-19/Wuhan/WIV04/2019 (WIV04) strain of SARS-CoV-2 viruses as the wild type reference sequences for the respective alignments

-### Evaluation Data
+### Main Evaluation Data
 - **Source**：
-[1] How single mutations affect viral escape from broad and narrow antibodies to H1 influenza hemagglutinin [2] Accurate Measurement of the Effects of All Amino-Acid Mutations on Influenza Hemagglutinin [3] Complete mapping of viral escape from neutralizing antibodies [4] Deep mutational scanning of H5 hemagglutinin to inform influenza virus surveillance
+1. How single mutations affect viral escape from broad and narrow antibodies to H1 influenza hemagglutinin

+2. Accurate Measurement of the Effects of All Amino-Acid Mutations on Influenza Hemagglutinin

+3. Complete mapping of viral escape from neutralizing antibodies

+4. Deep mutational scanning of H5 hemagglutinin to inform influenza virus surveillance

 ## 🚀 Training
 | Parameter | Value |